SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 For `SRA` and `SRI`, the following option is allowed:

 * `tableau`: The tableau for an `:SRA` or `:SRI` algorithm.
 Defaults to SRIW1 or SRA1.

+#### S-ROCK Methods

+- `SROCK1` - is a fixed step size stabilized explicit method for stiff problems.
+Defaults to solving th Ito problem but `SROCK1(interpretation=:Stratonovich)` can make it solve the Stratonovich problem.
+Strong order of convergence is 0.5 and weak order 1, but is optimised to get order 1 in case os scalar/diagonal noise.
+- `SROCKEM` - is fixed step Euler-Mayurama with first order ROCK stabilization thus can handle stiff problems.
+Only for Ito problems.
+Defaults to strong and weak order 1.0, but can solve with weak order 0.5 as `SROCKEM(strong_order_1=false)`.
+- `SROCK2` - is a weak second order and strong first order fixed step stabilized method for stiff Ito problems.

 #### Stiff Methods